aa15032261/uwa-spab/spab-server/README.md

     └── ...
 ```

+Since it is impossible to setup a start-up task on the Bluehost server, a cron job is created to start the software automatically when it is stopped.
+Please keep in mind that each cron job is running in a container so there is no way to stop a cron job.
+However, the provided PHP script can be used as a workaround.

 ## PHP Script for starting and stopping the software remotely
 There is a PHP script named **spab_run.php** in the php directory for starting and stopping the server software remotely.
 It is not recommanded to use it in production environment but it is convenient for debugging.
-It supports three APIs:
+It supports these APIs:

 List all running process on the server:
 ```